-- Indecent exposure, indecent touching or serious sexual assaults - Forcing others to watch pornography or take part in sexting (specific advice about how to approach incidents of sexting is contained in Annex 11) - other behaviours outlined in the Brook traffic light tool (Annex 6)
+Indecent exposure, indecent touching or serious sexual assaults

+- Forcing others to watch pornography or take part in consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery).
+Specific advice about how to approach incidents of sharing images is contained in SECTION 4.12; - other behaviours outlined in the Brook traffic light tool (SECTION 5J).